-Scalp Micropigmentation or SMP is a cosmetic procedure which involves using microneedles to inject a special ink pigment into the scalp area, drawing on a technique similar to tattooing to imitate the appearance of closely-cropped hair.
+Scalp Micropigmentation, SMP or Hair Simulation is a cosmetic procedure which involves using microneedles to inject a special ink pigment into the scalp area, drawing on a technique similar to tattooing to imitate the appearance of closely cropped hair.
 Micropigmentation can be helpful in creating an impression of greater density, and it can be used on its own or alongside other hair restoration methods.

 Micropigmentation can be applied after a hair transplant (after a suitable amount of time has elapsed) or it can be used as a standalone treatment method.
 Micropigmentation can be particularly useful for people who are not good candidates for a hair transplant, especially those whose donor area is limited.

 The micropigmentation treatment can also be used on areas which are not necessarily always well-suited for hair transplantation, such as scar tissue.
 In general terms, micropigmentation can be considered a good ‘all-round’ treatment method, as it can be applied to virtually any skin type.
 It will normally produce good results in patients of every background, irrespective of their skin colour or hair type.

 One of the biggest drawbacks of scalp pigmentation is that the ink tends to fade over time, which means that after a couple of years it will normally be necessary to do a ‘touch-up’ session in order to boost the overall appearance.
 A further drawback is the fact that it is normally better to wear the hair relatively short after a micropigmentation treatment, as this will create a better visual ‘balance’ between the tattooed hair and the residual hair.
 Although the pigmentation treatment can create an appearance of greater density, it will not change the actual thickness or texture of the residual hair, nor will it have an impact on the hair loss process or the factors that caused this.